Explore the great variety of museums in Lisbon to create a complete impression of the cultural and historical heritage of Portugal.

 The house museum offers independent enjoyment of the permanent collection, themed guided tours, and workshops on artistic expression.
 This is an excellent solution for people who are in love with art.

 Travel tip: Most visitors immediately rush inside.
-However, before you go inside, admire the stunning Art Nouveau building.
+However, on your Lisbon day trip, admire the stunning Art Nouveau building before you go inside.

 Location: 1050-055 Lisboa, Portugal